langchain-decorators

 Main principles and benefits:

-- leverage all the power of 🦜🔗 LangChain ecosystem
+- Keep the power of the 🦜🔗 LangChain ecosystem

-- easily share parameters between the prompts by binding them to one class
+- Easily share parameters between prompts by binding them to a class

 Binding the prompt to an object